LiuzLab/OverlapPlots/README.md

 # Overlap plots R BioConductor package

 This R BioConductor package provides functionalities for generating overlap plots, which visualize the intersection and overlap of genomic regions or features.
-It is an adaptation of the OverlapPlots code originally developed by Aayush Raman.
+It is an adaptation of the OverlapPlots code originally developed by Aayush Raman (https://github.com/aayushraman/OverlapPlots).

 # Introduction